Get the latest price? We will reply as soon as possible (within 12 hours)

 The origin of greeting cards - Guangdong Gumo Crafts Technology Co., Ltd.

 Greeting cards were born out of the need for human socialization.
 It is a kind of emotional exchange between people, and this kind of exchange is often expressed in short sentences, at a glance is also concise and concise.
 Over time, the congratulatory words have appeared stylized, paying attention to festivity, sending auspicious words to each other, conveying people's expectations for life and vision for the future.
+This tradition has evolved through centuries, from ancient paper forms to modern wooden greeting cards that combine craftsmanship with emotional expression.

 The Historical Evolution